hodgettsp/ces_data/paper.md

 *Need to add another vignette, could use get_cescodes and get_question, or an example using get_decon*

 # Next steps and cautions
-The `cesR` package is dependent upon the `haven` package to be able to read in the CES survey datasets.
+The `cesR` package is dependent upon the `haven` package (Wickham & Miller, 2020) to be able to read in the CES survey datasets.
 Thus, changes to the `haven` package may affect the functionality of the `cesR` package.

 Regarding the CES survey datasets, currently the datasets are downloaded from an associated Github repository.
 This means that a dataset will be downloaded as it currently exists on the repository.
 While these datasets are relatively stable, updates are performed on the datasets to fix incorrect values or mislabelled variables.
 While the package will be maintained to ensure the most up-to-date survey datasets are included, it may be the case that an update is not immediately performed.